advaith1/howtodiscord/docs/accounts.md

 without limits!
 There you go!

 # Deleting your account
-First, let get one thing very clear, you **can't** delete your account it what way, It caused troubles and mix-ups, but you can't delete your account, if you want to "delete" your account, change your personal informatiom like your email/nickname and don't log in for a week, this will make your account inactive what counts like deleting it, when you log-in once again, it gets active again.
+First, let get one thing very clear, you **can't** delete your account currently.
+I you want to "delete" your account, change your personal informatiom like your email/nickname and don't log in for a week, this will make your account inactive what counts like deleting it, when you log-in once again, it gets active again.

+Soon, you will be able to fully delete your account from User Settings.